Updated June 7, 2020

 California Vehicle Code 23152(a) VC is the California statute that makes it a crime to operate a motor vehicle “under the influence” of alcohol.

-Per VC 23152(a), “under the influence” means that a person’s physical or mental abilities are impaired to the extent that he can no longer drive as well as a cautious sober person.5
+Per VC 23152(a), “under the influence” means that your physical or mental abilities are impaired to the extent that you can no longer drive as well as a cautious sober person.5

 VC 23152(a) DUI is the “subjective” standard for DUI.
 In contrast, Vehicle Code 23152(b) sets forth the “per se” definition of DUI, which in most cases is driving with a blood alcohol content (BAC) of 0.08% or higher.